-I call it East Texas Jambalaya, but it’s really Louisiana Cajun Jambalaya with German sausage instead of Andouille sausage.
+I call it East Texas Jambalaya, but it’s really Louisiana Cajun Jambalaya with sausage from Central Texas with its German and Czech roots, rather than Andouille sausage.
 It’s what was available to me when I lived in the German belt in Central Texas.
 It’s also my favorite style of sausage, so I step away from tradition a little bit here, but not that much.

 At any rate, this is a tradition in my house.
-I like to make a giant vat of it and freeze the rest.
+I can make a giant vat and feed an army without a lot of hassle.

 I got hooked on jambalaya when I was in high school and lived in a small town called Giddings, Texas (a historically German and Czech community), on Highway 290 between Houston and Austin.
 A Cajun family had moved to town and opened up a restaurant called “Jambalayas.”
 So, of course, jambalaya was featured on the menu, along with other fantastic Cajun foods, like crawfish etouffee.